Asparagus, Dijon, Parmesan, and prosciutto wrapped in puff pastry. Perfect appetizer or side dish. Sprigs in a Blanket are tasty but super easy.

-So pretty, these Sprigs in a Blanket (good one, huh?) are perfect for a party appetizer or even a fancy but simple side dish for your Easter dinner or brunch.
+So pretty, these Sprigs in a Blanket (good one, huh?) are perfect for a party appetizer or even a fancy but simple side dish for dinner or brunch.

-Almost anything wrapped in puff pastry is a winner, and my family found these wrapped asparagus lovelies to be irresistible and “cute”.
-Whatever it takes, right?
+Almost anything wrapped in puff pastry is a winner, and my family found these wrapped asparagus lovelies to be irresistible and cute.
 But Sprigs in a Blanket don’t take much effort at all.

-Simple as can be- roll the puff pastry to make a 10-inch square (or almost square, in my case).
+Simple as can be- roll the puff pastry to make a 10-inch square.
 Layer with Dijon mustard and either Parmesan or Pecorino cheese.
 Then cover the pastry with thinly-sliced prosciutto.
 Using a pizza cutter or sharp knife, slice the dough; I had to use scissors to help the proscuitto cut through.
 Wrap your sprigs in a “blanket” of the pastry and bake; that’s it!

-These look awesome and even veggy-haters might give them a try.
-The mustard and smokey prosciutto in the puff pastry is kind of like hot dogs with a (healthier) high-brow flair.
+These look awesome and even veggie-haters might give them a try.
+The mustard and smokey prosciutto in the puff pastry is kind of like hot dogs with a high-brow flair.
 Easily leave out the prosciutto for a vegetarian option.

-I experimented with reheating the sprigs in a blanket and though not quite as crispy as first-baked, they’re acceptable if you have any leftovers, but don’t count on it.
+I experimented with reheating the sprigs in a blanket and though not quite as crispy as first-baked, they’re acceptable if you have any leftovers- but don’t count on it.
 But if you want to make them ahead of serving, this is an option.